Hi, I'm Elizabeth.

 I had discovered that it's not our bodies that are flawed, it's society's messages.
 Don't let it take you 30 years like me to learn how to live free.
 You can start today, let me save you some time.

-I am a Mind Body Eating Coach, an Intuitive Eating Facilitator and a soon to be Certified Body Trust Provider.
+I am a Mind Body Eating Coach, an Intuitive Eating Facilitator and a Certified Body Trust Provider.
 My work has been informed and influenced by:

 - Evelyn Tribole and Elyse Resch and their book Intuitive Eating